 Applicants who are accepted to St. John's College Junior College receive provisional acceptance only until they meet the obligations outlined below.
-Failure to fulfil these obligations may result in acceptance being revoked.
+Failure to fulfil these obligations by the stated deadlines may result in acceptance being revoked or in registration being blocked.

-- 1. Sit the SJCJC Placement Exam as scheduled.
-Results of this exam are used to place students appropriately in Math, English, and Science courses.
-The Placement Exam identifies remedial and developmental needs as well as particular strengths and may be used as a basis for awarding advanced placement. - 2.
-Complete and submit the Confirmation of Acceptance Form together with the Confirmation of Acceptance fee.
-The signed form and acceptance fee must be received by the deadline indicated on the form to secure admission. - 3.
-Submit a certified copy of the high school diploma or equivalent certification before registration for classes.
-A Registration restriction may be issued for students who do not submit these documents. - 4.
-Attend Orientation.
-A Registration restriction will be issued for students who do not attend and complete Orientation. - 5.
-Register and enrol for the school semester or term for which acceptance was granted. - 6.
+- 1. Sit placement exams as stipulated. - 2.
+Complete and submit the Confirmation of Acceptance Form together with the Confirmation of Acceptance fee by the stipulated deadline. - 3.
+Submit a certified copy of the high school diploma or equivalent certification - 4.
+Attend Orientation. - 5.
+Register and enrol for the school semester for which acceptance was granted or apply for a deferral from the Office of Admissions and Enrolment - 6.
 Submit a copy of CXC statement of results as soon as it is available.